 Platforms: web, iOS;

 Cushion is a new online tool for tracking your project progress and mapping your schedule visually.
 The visual approach to project management allows me to quickly determine which projects started promptly and finished succinctly with a paid invoice, and which projects dragged on and took forever to conclude.
-Cushion is emerging from Beta, so see if you can get on board early.
+Cushion is young and improving fast — get yourself on board early.
 Check out the Cushion blog for more details.

 About a year ago, I got connected with an young service called Brandisty, which allows you to save your brand assets online and make them available.
 This is extremely helpful for maintaining in-house standards for colour and logo usage, and making them easily sharable with members of the press or partner agencies.
 Most small businesses don’t have the time, energy, and expertise to build and maintain a separate area of their own site for this, making Brandisty a great choice.
 Need an example?
 Check out the Brandisty page for The Busy Creator.